manbo-syjiang/SFRE/README.md

 # Project Title

-Official repository for the paper: **Stable and Flexible Scene Rendering Engine for Novel Scene Synthesis in Autonomous Driving**
+**Stable and Flexible Scene Rendering Engine for Novel Scene Synthesis in Autonomous Driving**

 ---